 Founded in 1976 as a Division of The University of Arizona's College of Medicine, the University of Arizona Cancer Center is a Center of Excellence in the Arizona Health Sciences Center.
+In 1978, the cancer center received its first NCI Support Grant for $1 million, designating it as an official cancer research and treatment center.
 In 1990, The University of Arizona Cancer Center was designated as one of the first comprehensive cancer centers by the National Cancer Institute (NCI).
 The University of Arizona Cancer Center is the only comprehensive cancer center headquartered in Arizona.

 These research programs collaborate concerning a breadth of issues from benchtop to bedside involving translational and clinical research with a major emphasis on discovery.
 Furthermore, the programs also focus on the development and delivery of novel treatments to reduce the morbidity and mortality of cancer in the Southwest and across the nation.

 The University of Arizona Cancer Center provides an essential forum to foster outstanding basic and clinical translational research, interdisciplinary collaboration, education, training and internal and external peer review.
-The infrastructure of the research program support is established by 13 shared services to support our research, education and training mission: Analytical Core; Behavioral Measurements; Informatics/Bioinformatics; Biometry; Imaging Core; Clinical Research; Experimental Mouse; Experimental Radiation; Flow Cytometry; Genomics; Proteomics; Synthetic Chemistry & Molecular Modeling; and Tissue Acquisition, Cell and Molecular Analysis.
+The infrastructure of the research program support is established by 10 shared services to support our research, education and training mission: Analytical Core; Behavioral Measurements; Informatics/Bioinformatics; Biometry; Imaging Core; Clinical Research; Experimental Mouse; Flow Cytometry; Genomics; Proteomics; and Tissue Acquisition, Cellular and Molecular Analysis.

 The University of Arizona Cancer Center has its outpatient clinics based at The University of Arizona Medical Center North and Orange Grove campuses in Tucson, with multi-disciplinary clinics in: BMT-Leukemia; Breast Cancer; Gastrointestinal Cancers; Genitourinary Cancers; Gynecologic Cancers; High-Risk Cancer Genetics; Lung Cancers; Lymphoma; Neuro-Oncology; Pediatric Hematology/Oncology; Sarcoma; and Skin Cancer.
 These clinics include multi-disciplinary patient care conferences for prospective patient management.
 Radiation Oncology is located at The University of Arizona Medical Center - University Campus adjacent to the Cancer Center's Salmon and Levy research buildings on the Arizona Health Sciences Center campus, and at The University of Arizona Cancer Center - Orange Grove.
 The Pediatric Hematology/Oncology/BMT clinic is also located at The University of Arizona Medical Center - University Campus.